The Romanian deadlift can be an effective exercise to improve the development of your glutes, low-back, and hamstrings.

 - Floor-Lying Glute Ham Raise

-Barbell Romanian Deadlift Alternatives
+12 Best Romanian Deadlift Alternatives

 1. Stiff Leg Deadlift

 However, the stiff leg deadlift is often confused with the Romanian deadlift as they are similar-looking exercises.
-The main differences between the stiff leg deadlift and Romanian deadlift are:
+The main differences between the stiff leg deadlift and the Romanian deadlift are:

 - Range of motion: The stiff leg deadlift goes from floor to standing.
 The Romanian deadlift goes from hips to knees (not to the floor).